 The current optical axis and PDA locations are listed in Table 4.3.
-These numbers are used in CIAO (Chandra Interactive Analysis of Observations) and ObsVis (The Chandra Observation Visualizer).
+These numbers are used in CIAO and ObsVis.

 On-axis targets will be imaged near the PDA and inside the error box on each detector.
 Observers should use this table to check their target location and may request different pointing offset based on their sources to maximize the scientific return.
 If the observer does not request a specific pointing offset, their target will be put near the PDA.